Sonosfera

 When you add a commercial streaming service to your Entandem bill, your actual cost to play music legally often exceeds CAD 600 a year.
 We see the exact same pain point with UK small business licensing costs.

 The traditional route requires paying CAD 350 a year to Entandem plus a commercial streaming subscription.
-Sonosfera replaces both with a single CAD 35 monthly subscription that includes all necessary legal rights for public performance in Canada.
+Sonosfera offers a single C$27.99 monthly subscription for eligible Sonosfera catalogue playback, while outside repertoire remains separate.

 If you are tired of paying for the right to play music, you can opt out of the SOCAN system entirely.
 Direct-licensed platforms like Sonosfera clear the rights directly with the artists.
 Because SOCAN and Re:Sound do not control these specific tracks, they cannot charge you for them.